 - Hands-on training.
 When dealing with tasks like measuring dosages and administering medication, it’s important that you have time to practice those skills hands-on.

 - Career support.
 Programs and schools should be dedicated to your success.
-Many institutions, like Carrington College, offer career services to help you find job placements after graduation.
+Many institutions, like Carrington College, offer career services to help you with your job search after graduation.

 - Cost.
 Education is a major investment, but it’s an investment in your future.
-At Carrington College and many other institutions, we participate in most financial assistance programs, both federal and state, as well as private financing.
+At Carrington College, like many other institutions, we participate in most financial assistance programs, both federal and state, as well as private financing.
 Student loans, grants, and scholarships are available to those who qualify.
 For complete information on current tuition costs, please see the academic catalog.
+Student loans, grants, and scholarships are available to those who qualify.

 How Long Does it Take to Become a Pharmacy Technician?

-Pharmacy Technology programs can take as little as nine months to complete or as many as two years if you are also pursuing an associate’s degree.
-When looking for the right pharmacy technology school for you, you should look at when you would be able to complete your certificate program.
+Pharmacy Technology programs can take as little as nine months.
+When looking for the right school for you, you should look at when you would be able to complete your certificate program.
 Everyone’s timeline for pursuing a new career is different.
 Find a school that works best for you.

-Carrington College offers a top-tier Pharmacy Technology program for students interested in taking their careers in this exciting direction.
+Carrington College offers a Pharmacy Technology program for students interested in taking their careers in this exciting direction.
 Carrington’s program focuses on small classes so you can get individualized attention from knowledgeable faculty and staff.
-Carrington is committed to student success, helping students with externships and job placement.
+Carrington is committed to student success, helping students with externships and job search assistance.

 Carrington College’s Pharmacy Technology Students and Faculty

 Carrington students range from high-school graduates expanding their educational horizons to more mature students who are making career shifts.
-They all work together to find new careers.
+They all work together to prepare for new careers.

-Our faculty take pride in seeing students succeed, often taking a personal interest in if a student gets a training placement or externship.
+Our faculty take pride in seeing students succeed, often taking a personal interest in helping students transition into an externship.
 At Carrington, you aren’t just a nameless face in a classroom; you can build real relationships with educators.

 Find Pharmacy Technology Programs Near You